 Now users who have credentials to your Azure services can create connections to them by selecting them on the Add connection page.
 Then they can access data from those connections by creating connected data assets.

 Configuring firewall access

-You must also configure access so IBM watsonx can access data through the firewall.
+You must also configure access so Cloud Pak for Data as a Service can access data through the firewall.